henockt/henockt/README.md

 ### Hi there,

 - I am Henock.
-- I like working with back-end frameworks as Django and Flask.
+- I like working with back-end frameworks such as Django and Flask.
 - I'm currenty a CS 🖥 student at Addis Ababa University.

 <!--